feedhq/feedhq/README.rst

 create the database tables and ``django-admin.py collectstatic`` to collect your static files), you can add users to the application.
 On the admin interface, add as many users as you want.
-Then add some some categories and feeds to your account using the regular interface,
+Then add some some categories and feeds to your account using the regular interface.

 Crawl for updates::